SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 SocialPilot: Best for multiple industries

-SocialPilot simplifies scheduling and analytics in an affordable dashboard, making it ideal for agencies with multiple team members and diverse clients.
+SocialPilot simplifies scheduling and analytics in an affordable dashboard.
+It’s ideal for agencies with multiple team members and diverse clients.
 It also curates content from various industries.

 Later: Best for Instagram accounts